KushTrip/IU-Habit-Tracking-Application-OOFPP/README.md

  A habit monitoring/tracking application  helps users create and maintain healthy routines, allowing them to monitor their development by tracking their streaks and enhance their general well-being and productivity.The app allows users to keep track of their daily routines and habits by creating a new habit , and keep track of good habits to form and bad ones to break.

- This work is a part of *IU University's* *object oriented and functional programming with python* course.
+ This work is developed as  a part of *IU University of applied Science's* *object oriented and functional programming with python* module.

 ## Core Features of the Application